 Lots of government initiatives

-The government of India has lots of plans on how to improve the eCommerce market of the country.
+The government of India has lots of plans on how to improve the eCommerce market of the country and support online retailers.
 So, it runs and supports different campaigns such as Digital India that help make the country more digitally empowered and contribute to the growth of the eCommerce market.

 Increase in the number of payment options

-Some time ago it was hard for Indian business people to choose the most appropriate payment gateway for their eCommerce stores because of a small number of available options.
+Some time ago it was hard for Indian business people to choose the most appropriate payment gateway for their eCommerce stores because of the small number of available options.

 Positive consumer sentiment